 “It’s not paranoia.
 It’s facing reality.
 I didn’t want to be a statistic in the newspaper like this!”

-We got to Wellington, which was the actual hometown of The Bushwhackers, and I got to see a whole lot, but before we got to the south island and Christchurch, the tour got canceled.
+We got to Wellington, the actual hometown of The Bushwhackers, and I got to see a lot, but before we got to the south island and Christchurch, the tour got canceled.
 Just like that, we were flying home.

 Before leaving, we all got checks, checks for the dates that we worked pro-rated for whatever we were promised.

-On the first leg of the trip home from Auckland to Honolulu, I met a girl that was a flight attendant that was deadheading.
+On the first leg of the trip home from Auckland to Honolulu, I met a deadheading flight attendant.
 She took a liking to me and put me in first class next to her.
-We got along really well but no precious body fluids were exchanged!
+We got along really well, but no precious body fluids were exchanged!
 I sure had a nice flight home.